HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **New**

     - Added support for using external IdP for Office Round Trip Experience.
 For more information, see [Setup external IdP for Office Round Trip Experience](../howto/production/roundtripidp.md).

+    - Added `DELETE v1/nameddocument` endpoint to delete a named document.
+    - Added `GET v1/nameddocument` endpoint to retrieve a named document using the appropriate name.
+    - Added `GET v1/nameddocumentlist` endpoint to retrieve a list of named documents.
+    - Added `POST v1/nameddocument` endpoint to create and update a named document.

+        !!!warning "Important"
+            A POST request replaces all fields listed in your schema.
+Ensure to include all the fields in the POST request body and the corresponding values you want to retain and overwrite.

     **Improvements**

-    - Added option of selecting additional modes when executing [Quick Config](../references/usingwebui/quickconfigui.md).
+    - Added an option of selecting additional modes when executing [Quick Config](../references/usingwebui/quickconfigui.md).

     - Implemented UI enhancements to the **Source** tab under **Schema Management** in the **Admin UI**.

+    - Added an option for exporting database schema as JSON file by copying the schema and then creating a JSON file containing the copied schema.
+For more information, see [Export database schema as JSON file](../howto/database/exportsourcejson.md#to-create-a-json-file).

     **Resolved Issues**

+    - The `GET admin-v1/access/users` endpoint returned a **404 No users found with requested name** error when the value entered for the query parameter `startsWith` included a slash character.
+    - Swedish characters were not correctly encoded and displayed in the response body when Office Round Trip Experience with RichText content was attempted using `POST /v1/document` endpoint.
+    - Issues were encountered when logging in with MS-OFBA via Internet Explorer 8, as some login functions were not supported by the web browser.

     **Others**

     - Updated [Edit database schema JSON](../howto/database/editsourcejson.md) and [Export schema as JSON file](../howto/database/exportsourcejson.md) based on the UI enhahcements to the **Source** tab under **Schema Management**.

--->
+    - Installer jar files:
+	    - For Domino 14: *restapiInstall-r14.jar*
+	    - For Domino 12: *restapiInstall-r12.jar*

+    - Docker image version for docker compose .env file (CONTAINER_IMAGE):
+        - For Domino 14: *domino-rest-api:1.1.0-r14*
+        - For Domino 12: *domino-rest-api:1.1.0-r12*

+    - Docker image version for docker compose .env file from Harbor:
+        - For Domino 14: *hclcr.io/domino/restapi:1.1.0-r14*
+        - For Domino 12: *hclcr.io/domino/restapi:1.1.0-r12*

-???+ info "v1.0.14 - What's new or changed"
+??? info "v1.0.14 - What's new or changed"
     ## v1.0.14 - _What's new or changed_

     *Release date: June 13, 2024*